The twistor space of a real associative algebra: incidence geometry, semisimple classification and slice-regular functions: The twistor space of a real associative algebra

 \subsection{Slice-regular functions on a real associative algebra}

-In this section, we want to obtain an analogue of Lemma \ref{lmm_hol2} for a general real associative algebra, emplyoing the complex structure $J_S$ defined above; we start by recalling some relevant definitions.
+In this section, we want to obtain an analogue of Lemma \ref{lmm_hol2} for a general real associative algebra, employing the complex structure $J_S$ defined above; we start by recalling some relevant definitions.

 Let $\R_n$ be the Clifford algebra over $n$ units, with the notation used above; we identify $\R^{n+1}$ with $\Span\{e_0, \ldots, e_n\}$ in $\R_n$ and we note by $\sfera^{n-1}$ the unit sphere of $\Span\{e_1,\ldots, e_n\}\subseteq\R_n$; quite obviously $\sfera^{n-1}$ is a subset of the square roots of $-1$ in $\R_n$.